Exclusive: Broadcom lines up $6.5 billion bridge loan for Brocade buy

-NEW YORK (Reuters LPC) - Six banks will be providing a $6.5 billion financing backing chipmaker Broadcom's acquisition of Brocade, a maker of networking switches, software and storage products, two sources familiar with the financing said.
+NEW YORK (Reuters LPC) - Six banks will be providing a US$6.5bn financing backing chipmaker Broadcom's acquisition of Brocade, a maker of networking switches, software and storage products, two sources familiar with the financing said.

 Bank of America Merrill Lynch (BAML), Deutsche Bank, Barclays, Bank of Montreal, Citigroup and Credit Suisse have signed on to the 364-day unsecured bridge loan, the sources said.

-The all-cash transaction, valued at approximately $5.5 billion, plus $400 million of debt, is the latest in a burst of merger activity in the last two weeks that will help lift U.S. investment banking fee incomes from four-year lows.
+The all-cash transaction, valued at approximately US$5.5bn, plus US$400m of debt, is the latest in a burst of merger activity in the last two weeks that will help lift U.S. investment banking fee incomes from four-year lows.

 The six banks will hold the loan until the bridge is replaced with permanent financing by April 2017, the expected closing of the merger, the sources said.
 The final capital structure will depend on the corporate ratings the company receives by then, and whether it is upgraded to investment grade.